ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 > Good.

-_Makayla turns and walks away, disappearing into the crowd._
+_Makayla turns and walks away, disappearing into the garage._

 _Mac_ looks over at his dad - who is still talking to Dominic - and then back to the retreating figure of Makayla.

+Asher notices the tape recorder - and then looks over at Mac.

+**ASHER**

+> What is that?

+**MAC**

+> It's a tape recorder.

+**ASHER**

+> What does it do?

+**MAC**

+> It records the sounds of the world.

+Makayla remerges with a bike and Ashers bike.

+**MAKAYLA**

+> You guys ready?
+Dad - I'm going to show Mac the neighborhood.

+**Dominic**
+> Don't you be terrifyin those lizards again Makayla - -

+---

+**MAC**

+> It's a tape recorder.

+**MAKAYLA**

+> What does it do?

+**MAC**

+> It records the sounds of the world.

 ## Scene 17: EXT.
-MOLLY'S HOUSE - NIGHT
+THE HUNT - DAY 1 - DAYTIME

 Makayla opens up the bag, revealing crab meat and bits of chicken in some tiny zip locks.
 She hands some to _Mac_, along with sticks and string.
 The kids spend the night trying to lure something out in the wetlands, but nothing happens.
 A thunderstorm begins to brew, and the wind howls around them.

+Mac takes out his tape recorder and records the distant winds.
+Makayla looks over at him - and then looks away.

 ## Scene 18: INT.
 NEW HOUSE - MAC'S ROOM - NIGHT

-Mac looks around his new room - and takes out his friendly recorder and begins to record little objects around his room.
+Mac looks around his new room - and takes out and plays back the tape recorder - and then puts it away.

 That night, Mac looks out his bedroom window.
 The thunderstorm rages outside, the wind shaking the trees and tall grass.
 The power flickers, then goes out.
 Mac stares into the darkness, his eyes wide as he hears a loud crash from outside.\_